Mayor of Boston: Numbering

 There is no official count of Boston's mayors.
 The City of Boston does not number its mayors and numbering has been inconsistent over time.
 For example, Thomas Menino was referred to as the 47th mayor at the time he was sworn in, yet his successor, Marty Walsh, was identified as the 54th.
 The Walsh administration cited Wikipedia for its use of 54.
-(Note: This web page itself first applied numbers to the list of mayors in August 2007, without citing a specific source for the numbering.)
+(Note: The Wikipedia article itself first applied numbers to the list of mayors in August 2007, without citing a specific source for the numbering.
+The numbering was removed in May 2025.)
 That numbering scheme counted persons who served as elected mayors and counted those who served non-consecutive terms more than once (for example, James Michael Curley served four non-consecutive terms and was counted four times), however, for reasons that are unclear, Leonard R. Cutter, who served as acting mayor in late 1873, was also included in the count.
 Kim Janey, who became acting mayor in March 2021, referred to herself as the 55th mayor.